Healthier Smothered Sweet Potato Fries are a healthier, homemade version of a restaurant's loaded french fry nachos.

-That’s why I decided to make a “healthier” version using sweet potato fries (admittedly store bought, but they’d be just as excellent with homemade sweet potato fries) which are topped with a modest amount of cheddar cheese, healthy and homemade guacamole, tomatoes, green onions, and my NEW FAVORITE THING EVER – seasoned, healthier “ground beef”.
-Muwahaha!
+That’s why I decided to make a “healthier” version using sweet potato fries which are topped with a modest amount of cheddar cheese, homemade guacamole, chopped tomatoes and green onions, plus seasoned, healthier “ground beef”.

 Start the Healthier Smothered Sweet Potato Fries with the sweet potato fries.
-Like I said, you could totally go the homemade route but I spied these Alexia Seasoned Waffle Cut Sweet Potato Fries at the store and couldn’t resist picking up a bag to try.
-They turned out to be the crispiest oven-fries I’ve ever had, plus the hint of seasoning on them is really, really good.
+You could absolutely go the homemade route but I love these Alexia Seasoned Waffle Cut Sweet Potato Fries.

-Bake however many servings you need on a foil-lined baking sheet according to package directions.
-Ben recommends baking them on a cooling rack for ultimate crispiness!
+Bake however many servings you’d like on a foil-lined baking sheet according to package directions.

-Rinse the mushrooms (the whole “mushrooms soak up water” myth has been debunked by many sources so soak and scrub away) then place the mushrooms in a food processor and process until they’re the texture of cooked ground beef.
-Alternatively you could just chop them up real small by hand.
+Scrub the mushrooms clean, trim off any unruly stems, then place the mushrooms in a food processor and pulse until they’re the texture of cooked ground beef.
+Alternatively you can finely chop them by hand.

-Add the seasoning into the mushroom and beef mixture along with 1/4 cup water and stir to combine then turn the heat down to low to keep warm.
+Add the seasoning into the mushroom and beef mixture along with 1/4 cup water then stir to combine and turn the heat down to low to keep warm.

 Seriously – looks and taste wise – no difference!

-If you’re making fries for a crowd, spoon the mushroom/beef mixture right over ’em on the baking sheet then add shredded cheddar cheese and broil until melted.
-If you’re just making one serving, pile the fries, meat mixture and cheese onto a plate then microwave to melt the cheese.
+Spoon the beef and mushroom mixture on top of the baked fries then add cheddar cheese and broil until melted.
 Serve topped with chopped tomatoes and green onion, and lots of homemade guacamole.
-That’s just ripe avocado mashed with garlic salt and lime juice!
+That’s just ripe avocado mashed with garlic salt and lime juice.

 Ingredients

-- 8oz button mushrooms, processed or finely chopped
+- 8 oz mushrooms, processed or finely chopped

 - 1-1/2 cups shredded cheddar cheese